tpisto/bitread/README.md

 This approach ensures bitread is both user-friendly and versatile, catering to a wide range of binary data handling needs in Rust programming.

+!Please note that the library currently does not support endianess; it defaults to using the system's local endianess.
+This is an important consideration when working with data that may have specific endian requirements.

 Example:
 ```rust
 use bitread::prelude::*;